 Every new market launch is complex but making international leaps definitely turns the whole process up to “hard mode”.
 Different competitors, cultures, languages, and local laws and regulations all mean that unfortunately, what works well in one geo might not work in another.
 And although it’s very fun to say posh things like “we will be shifting our focus to Europe”, in practice, it’s a lot of work that requires extensive local market research and a solid strategy.

-We were able to speak with the passionate and intuitive marketing manager at Scoot, Anna Juan Sala, and ask her how her team managed to bring Scoot across the pond, from San Francisco to Barcelona.
-In the following interview, she explains Scoot’s hyperlocal strategy and looks back on the entire process, one year later.
+We were able to speak with the passionate and intuitive marketing manager at Scoot, Anna Juan Sala, and ask her how her team managed to build a hyperlocal marketing strategy to bring Scoot across the pond, from San Francisco to Barcelona.
+In the following interview, she explains looks back on the entire process, one year later.

 So how did Scoot make the decision that it was the right time to expand to Europe?